- Page 1:Best Parental-Control and Monitoring Apps

 We also looked into whether these services allow users to monitor activity on social media, though in most cases, the features we found were pretty limited.
 You either need to "root" a device — which we do not recommend — or have your child hand over his or her username and password.

-To test each service, I used a Sharp Aquos Crystal phone, running Android 4.4 KitKat.
+I tested Android features on either a Sharp Aquos Crystal or an LG Optimus Exceed 2, both of which ran Android 4.4 KitKat.
+For iOS versions, I used an iPhone 6 Plus running iOS 9.
 I tested each app twice, from installation to testing to uninstall.
 I monitored activity and managed settings on a MacBook Pro, and used an HTC One M8 and iPhone 6 Plus to send texts or call the Android device I was monitoring.

 What We Didn't Include